 My favorite Bay Area factory tours with kids:

-Peek behind the scenes at Fentons Creamery where you can book a tour of the facility, for kids 6 and up for $7 each (minimum 8 people per tour).
+Peek behind the scenes at TCHO where you can book a tour of the facility, for groups 1-24.
+Looks like they’re currently available most Tuesdays and Thursdays, but that may change.
+Tickets are $15 per person.

 Jelly Belly Factory Tour, Fairfield